CSLewin/NeonSunset/NEON SUNET.md

 ## Money [TODO]

 Two kinds of currency: Scrip and Coin.
-Printed money still exists, but
+Printed money still exists, but only the government accepts it.

 - Scrip is corporate currency.
+It's tracked, and tradeable between different corporations.
+- Coin is untraceable digital currency.
+You can buy double value in Scrip with it, but can't convert Scrip to Coin.

-## Cyberware [TODO]
+## Cyberware [TODO: Specifics; Drawbacks?]

 Secondhand Cyberware: Functional, but -1d to do anything with it.
 At least it's not a pegleg.
 Very cheap.